andrejbugi/recipe/README.md

   This command will give you some examples for trying out the application.

+  To run the tests, you can write:
+  - rspec

   To start the app(server), write the next command in you terminal
   - rails server